Best broker for Spanish investors

 Assets are registered in your name at the central securities depository.
 You own the shares directly.

-• Best segregation in broker insolvency
+• Best segregation in a broker insolvency scenario

 • Standard at IBKR by default